Expert Witness Testimony and Cognitive Bias Mitigation

 The fourth pattern attacks the report: Did the report omit observations that were inconsistent with the conclusion?
 Did the report address all significant differences, or only the agreements?
 Was the limitation section sufficient?

-A report that explicitly addresses each of these areas before cross-examination begins leaves less attack surface.
-The discipline of writing as if a skilled adversary will read every sentence forces the kind of methodological transparency that also makes the underlying examination more reliable.
+A report that explicitly addresses each of these areas before cross-examination leaves less attack surface and, as a practical consequence, produces the methodological transparency that makes the underlying examination more reliable.

 | Cross-examination pattern | What it targets | Report mitigation |